Shuang-MS/meeting-summary/README.md

 # Meeting Assistant

-This project is a meeting assistant application built with Streamlit, utilizing Azure Speech and OpenAI's GPT-4 model to perform audio transcription, image analysis, and meeting summarization.
+This project is a meeting assistant application built with Streamlit, utilizing Azure Speech Fast Transcription and OpenAI's GPT-4 model to perform audio transcription, image analysis, and meeting summarization.

 ## File Structure